robgmsn/PureDigit/README.md

                                 2) Positional representation with 12 values.
 Where the knob is pointing!
                                    This uses the result of a modulo calculation so the value can be greater than 12 and it will keep rotating.
 It can't go less than zero though.

+  displayOff() - Turns the display off.
+Useful if you want it to flash.

   dacWrite - Write a value to the DAC.
 Yes, it's got a 20V P2P voltage!! :D
              0    =   +10V
              2048 =   0V
              4095 =   -10V

+  dacWriteCal - Same as above, but uses the calibration settings.
+If you want the output to match the input, this is the method to use.

   adcRead(channel) - Read a 20V P2P from the DAC, channel 1 or 2.
 Voltages as above.